3.3 Measuring the Significance of Real Estate Operations

 combined abbreviated income statements for B and C.

-estate operations, it should apply the guidance discussed above before applying
+related real estate operations, it should apply the guidance discussed above

-the guidance on the acquisition of individually insignificant real estate
+before applying the guidance on the aggregate significance of real estate

 3.3.4 Performing the Significance Test and Determining the Financial Statements Required Upon and After a REIT’s IPO